 Well, there are plenty of design elements that need to be considered while designing a logo.
 Proper use of those elements establishes a foundation for the great logo.
-Among all these design elements, the highly significant one is that fonts.
+Among all these design elements, the highly significant one is the fonts.
 It can make a good logo or break your design.

 Many famous companies have crafted a logo with just logo design fonts.
 No such other elements are used.
 Still, they can capture the attention of the people.
 This is how it has the importance and power to make a great design.